Integer triangle: Area of an integer triangle

-Since all the terms under the radical on the right side of the formula are integers it follows that all integer triangles must have an integer value of 16T2 and T2 will be rational.
+Since all the terms under the radical on the right side of the formula are integers it follows that all integer triangles must have 16T2 an integer and T2 will be rational.

 Angles of an integer triangle

 By the law of cosines, every angle of an integer triangle has a rational cosine.
+Every angle of an integer right triangle also has rational sine (see Pythagorean triple).